This tutorial guides you on how to install OpenVPN on Mac using Tunnelblick, Viscosity, or the OpenVPN Connect Client.

 What is an ovpn file?

 An ovpn file (OpenVPN file) contains the settings necessary to initiate a connection for an OpenVPN session.
 It includes OpenVPN commands for the OpenVPN server and certificates or credentials for user authentication.

 Here is a template of an ovpn file:

 client remote myvpnserver.name auth RSA-SHA512 comp-lzo yes dev tun proto udp nobind auth-nocache script-security 2 persist-key persist-tun user nobody group nogroup <ca> -----BEGIN CERTIFICATE----- # insert content of your ca.crt -----END CERTIFICATE----- </ca> <cert> -----BEGIN CERTIFICATE----- # insert content of your user.crt -----END CERTIFICATE----- </cert> <key> -----BEGIN PRIVATE KEY----- # insert content of your user.key -----END PRIVATE KEY----- </key>

 Most of the time you will receive the ovpn file from the VPN administrator or from the VPN provider.
 However, you may create the OpenVPN file yourself and type in the required commands.
+You may even implement split tunneling on Mac.
 Of course, this is an advanced approach.

 How to use OpenVPN on Mac

 Connecting to an OpenVPN server depends on the type of server you want to connect to OpenVPN Access Server or OpenVPN CE server.

 On macOS, you may use the OpenVPN Connect Client to connect to the Access Server, but you need to use a third-party VPN client to be able to create VPN connections to an OpenVPN CE server.

 Connect using the OpenVPN Connect Client